Rehab Centers in Montana

 Montana’s monitoring program does not only allow physicians and pharmacists access to the database.
 Other people that have access to the database include:

-- Police and other law enforcement officers who are looking to subpoena drug information for an active investigation.
+- Police and other law enforcement officers are looking to subpoena drug information for an active investigation.

 - Medical professions may use the information to identify the potential type of substances ingested by a patient in an emergency situation.